-CI: Confidence interval; RR: Risk ratio; # R: Number randomised; # A: Number analyzed b.
-Randomisation and allocation concealment were either not reported or there were serious deficiencies in these areas.

-c.
-Heterogeneity may be substantial (I2=68%); (p-value=0.009)
+CI: Confidence interval; RR: Risk ratio; # R: Number randomised; # A: Number analyzed c.
+Heterogeneity may be substantial (I=68%); (p-value=0.009)

 d.
 Studies are relevant to the PICO being addressed.
 Breast density was not addressed.
 For some studies, the control group received screening after the screening period.
 Gothenburg, AGE, and Swedish Two County -usual care arm received screening at end of study period.